Juan Negrín: Legacy

 Gabriel Jackson's biography depicts Negrín as "a fundamentally honest and decent human being who sacrificed his health, reputation, and academic career in a failed attempt to save his country from disaster," and as "an accomplished scientist and cosmopolitan intellectual who in normal circumstances would have never had to become a politician, let alone take his country's reins during the most difficult years of its long history."
 Jackson was a staunch defender of Negrín.
 "Negrín was one of those rare prepared politicians, with character; very valuable for his time," he said.
 According to Jackson:

 Negrín’s policy of resistance and constant diplomatic effort was the right one – he visited Paris secretly a number of times during the war, to get the French to realize that they themselves were going to be the next victims.
 I am also convinced that if England and France had supported the Republic and stood up to Hitler, history would have taken a different course.

 Negrín was one of the most controversial characters of the Spanish Civil War.
 "Demonized or praised, Negrin has been considered both a faithful servant of the permanent communist conspiracy in the pay of Moscow, and the most loyal politician to the Republican cause because of his faith in the final triumph, or he has been defined as a kind of seer who knew how to predict the inexorability of the Second World War, so that his policy of resistance at all costs "Resistir es vencer" would have led to the victory of the Republic, if the Spanish war had lasted five more months," say Spanish historians Ángel Bahamonde Magro and Javier Cervera Gil.

-According to Enrique Moradiellos, Negrín was probably the most enigmatic or forgotten great political figure of the civil war that came to personify the spirit of resistance on the Republican side with as much fervour as General Francisco Franco embodied the victorious Nationalist side in the war.
+According to the historian Enrique Moradiellos, Negrín was probably the most enigmatic or forgotten great political figure of the civil war that came to personify the spirit of resistance on the Republican side with as much fervour as General Francisco Franco embodied the victorious Nationalist side in the war.
 In the opinion of Ricardo Miralles (es), Negrín was "the man for the job" at a crucial moment, just as Churchill was in Britain and De Gaulle in France, to fight fascist aggression by Nazi Germany and Fascist Italy.
-Negrín was post-humously rehabilitated by the PSOE in 2008 following the outcomes of more impartial historical research by Hugh Thomas, Moradiellos, Helen Graham, Gabriel Jackson, Miralles, Paul Preston and Ángel Viñas, that cleared Negrín of most of the unjustified allegations against him.
+Negrín was post-humously rehabilitated by the PSOE in 2008, after the outcomes of more impartial historical research by Hugh Thomas, Moradiellos, Helen Graham, Gabriel Jackson, Miralles, Paul Preston and Ángel Viñas cleared Negrín of most of the unjustified allegations against him.